-4.8 Contingent liabilities
+4.10 Contingent liabilities

 Contingent liabilities are determined by the occurrence or non-occurrence of one or more future events.
 Measurement of contingent liabilities is based on Management's judgments and estimates of the outcomes of such future events.
-In particular, the tax laws in Ukraine are complex and significant management judgement is required to interpret those laws in connection with the tax affairs of the Group, which is open to challenge by the tax authorities.
+In particular, the tax laws in Ukraine are complex and significant management judgement is required to interpret those laws in connection with the tax affairs of the Group, which may be rebutted by the tax authorities.

-4.9 Impact of the global financial and economic crisis
+4.11 Impact of the global financial and economic crisis